TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ![New Thing in MIC](https://github.com/TelenorStartIoT/tutorials/blob/master/01-fipy-udp/assets/12-thing-list-widget.png)

-The Thing List widget will show our single Thing that we just created.
+The Thing List widget will show your single *Thing* that you created now.

 ![New Thing in MIC](https://github.com/TelenorStartIoT/tutorials/blob/master/01-fipy-udp/assets/13-thing-list.png)

 ### 3.5 Example Dashboard

 If you click on the **"Thing name"** in the list you will create a dashboard for your Thing.

 The dashboard will be mainly empty until the first payload for your Thing arrives.
 The dashboard is configurable and you can add widgets that represents values sent from your dev-kit (called resources).
 The image shows a very simple dashboard for what it could look like.
 It is possible to add more advanced widgets.

 ![Dashboard](https://github.com/TelenorStartIoT/tutorials/blob/master/01-fipy-udp/assets/14-sample-dashboard.png)